 As required, remote instruction offered will align with expectations of access and equity.

-Students will access and submit schoolwork through secure platforms, including Google Classroom and the TEACH portal, authenticated via their TEACH Google accounts.
-Teachers will upload assignments and resources, monitor progress, and provide feedback using embedded digital tools.
+Schoolwork will be accessed and submitted using secure platforms such as Google Classroom, the TEACH Portal, and authenticated email accounts.
+Teachers will upload assignments, facilitate feedback, and monitor progress digitally.